pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 How you create the network will vary on your permissions and preferences.

-Typical setups will want to provide Kubernetes with the following resources to use for the cluster.
+Typical setups will provide Kubernetes with the following resources to use for the cluster.

-  * Public subnets for use with provisioning public load balancers.
+  * Public subnets for provisioning public load balancers.
-  * Private subnets for use with provisioning private load balancers.
+  * Private subnets for provisioning private load balancers.
   * Private subnets for use as the default subnets for workers to run in.
   * Managed [Pod networking][k8s-pod-networking].

-Kubernetes requires that all subnets you used to be [properly tagged][eks-subnet-tagging], in order to determine which subnets it can provision load balancers within.
+Kubernetes requires that all subnets be [properly tagged][eks-subnet-tagging], in order to determine which subnets it can provision load balancers in.

-To ensure proper function, pass in **any** public and/or private subnets you intend to use into the cluster definition.
+To ensure proper function, pass in **all** public and/or private subnets you intend to use into the cluster definition.
 If these need to be updated to include more subnets, or if some need to be removed, the change is accomplished with a Pulumi update.

-By default, [`pulumi/eks`][pulumi-eks] will deploy workers into the private subnets, if specified, if not into the public subnets provided.
+By default, [`pulumi/eks`][pulumi-eks] will deploy workers into the private subnets, if specified.
+If no private subnets are specified, workers will be deployed into the public subnets that were provided.
 Using private subnets for workers without associating a public IP address is highly recommended - it creates workers that will not be publicly accessible from the Internet, and they'll typically be shielded within your VPC.